mlespiau/trip-reservation/README.txt

 # Trip-reservation report
 # Matias Lespiau

-This document is part of Croosover tech trial assignment for Software engineering  manager – Java position.
-Given the time constrainst of three days I reaccomodated the scope of the project as I advanced on the domain modelling and technical discovery.
+This document is part of Crossover tech trial assignment for Software engineering  manager – Java position.
+Given the time constraints of three days I accommodated the scope of the project as I advanced on the domain modeling and technical discovery.

 ## Scope
 From the original requirements, I left aside: